 Professor Stewart has taught in the English Common Law Section since 2019 and was a full-time Instructor at Dalhousie University’s Schulich School of Law during the 2020-2021 academic year, where he was the recipient of the Hannah and Harold Barnett Excellence in Teaching First Year Law Award.
 He has taught courses on torts, toxic torts, property, civil procedure, and climate change litigation.

-He will be teaching Property, Torts and Toxic Tort Law for the academic year 2021-2022.
+He is teaching Property, Torts and Toxic Tort Law for the academic year 2021-2022.

 From all of us, welcome to the Faculty!